 Looking across Victoria Harbour from Tsim Sha Tsui

 My photographic journey has been long but interesting.
-Completely self-taught, I've moved from trying to get the best image I can from whatever subject I'm focussed on to my latest craze - which is composite photography, and is the main feature on these pages.
+Completely self-taught, I've moved from trying to get the best image I can from whatever subject I'm focused on to my latest fad composite photography, and is the main feature on these pages.

 Similarly my interest in writing has moved through phases.
 I write novels.
 The writing is more for personal amusement than attempting a new career, but there is an audience out there that reads the stories.
-I'm not a marketer, so it's possible that my readership will not progress to 5 figures, and if you're one of the 5,500 who read Fire Pool, many thanks, and here is advance notice of a new book to come out in 2017.
-It follows from Fire Pool, and the Prophecy Stones, but has a whole new style of writing.
+I'm not a marketer, so it's possible that my readership will not progress to 5 figures, and if you're one of the 5,500 who read Fire Pool, many thanks, and here is advance notice of a new book to come out in 2018.
+It follows from Fire Pool, and the Prophecy Stones, but has a whole new style of writing - EXILE

 African Black-Masked Weaver